Navot Miller: Artist Yeshiva

 Miller does not want Judaism to be shackled to a retrogressive and an unaccepting form.
 While his work builds a unique world of Jewish identity and tradition, Miller does understand that much of the Jewish world is still far behind the utopic world depicted on his canvases.“For other Jews it may be contradictory, but for me… it is harmonious,” he said.

-Navot Miller’s art is a vibrant testament to the power of embracing one’s heritage while boldly defining one’s identity.
+Navot Miller’s artwork is a vibrant testament to the power of embracing one’s heritage while boldly defining one’s identity.
 His works not only reflect his personal journey of self-discovery and acceptance but also serve as a dynamic call to recognize and appreciate the rich complexity of the human experience.
 His artistic narrative encourages a reevaluation of tradition, advocating for a more inclusive and diverse understanding of Jewish identity in today's world.

 “I paint what I would love to experience.”